-If it comes on, you can to get a range of estimates from the best local garages using WhoCanFixMyCar.
-For engine management light diagnostics – just enter your registration number and we’ll do the rest.
+If it does come on, you can get a range of estimates from the best local garages using WhoCanFixMyCar.
+For engine management light diagnostics, just enter your registration number and we’ll do the rest.

-The oxygen sensor is responsible for monitoring how much fuel is being burned within your cars engine.
-It does this by examining the level of oxygen in the exhaust system of your car.
+The oxygen sensor is responsible for monitoring how much fuel is being burned within your car's engine.
+It does this by examining the level of oxygen in the exhaust system.
 The most common cause of problems with an oxygen sensor is oil and ash coverage which prevents the sensor from carrying out its primary function.

-If this is the problem, a mechanic can make a fix very quickly.
+If this is the problem, a mechanic can fix it very quickly.
 However, if you ignore the engine warning light and a blocked oxygen sensor is the issue, the knock on effect could cause huge damage to the catalytic converter and cost upwards of £1,500 in repairs!

 Surprisingly, the engine warning light will switch on if the fuel cap is not closed properly or there is damage on the part which allows air into the fuel system.